Mutually Assured Destruction (The Americans): Plot

 After an awkward dinner at the Beemans', Philip asks Elizabeth why she is giving him the cold shoulder.
 She tells him that she knows he slept with Irina.
 Philip apologizes and asks for a second chance, but Elizabeth declines.
 Philip (as Clark) asks Martha (Alison Wright), Gaad's secretary, about Gaad and the FBI's knowledge of the bombing.
 Martha volunteers to find out what Gaad knows and later makes copies of secret files that Gaad gave to her, but is briefly interrupted by Chris Amador (Maximiliano Hernández), whom Martha used to briefly date and who asks her out.
 She declines and brings the files to Philip, citing suspicious foreign nationals that came to the US in the past week, with information on hotels in which they are staying.

 Philip and Elizabeth go to the assassin's hotel room, with Philip kicking the door down and pulling a gun on him and Elizabeth entering through the window and doing the same.
 The assassin backs himself near the bathroom and signals to a bomb placed on the wall behind Philip.
 The assassin draws his gun and a gunfight ensues.
 As the assassin is attempting to detonate the bomb, Elizabeth tosses it into the bathroom where the assassin is hiding; he accidentally blows himself up.

 An FBI agent shows up for his shift protecting a house accommodating one of the scientists.
 Before his death, the assassin had placed a bomb inside the FBI agent's walkie-talkie.
 Soon after, the house blows up, killing the scientist and three agents.
 After hearing the news on the phone, Gaad swears to his agents that those responsible will pay.

 Philip and Elizabeth return home.
-He tries to apologize to her, but she doesn't accept it.
-He then tells her if she doesn't want to be married to him, The Centre would have no objection.
+He tries to apologize to her, but she does not accept it.
+He then tells her if she does not want to be married to him, The Centre would have no objection.
 On her return home, Amador watches Martha from his car.

 Production

+Development

-The episode was written by Joel Fields and series creator Joe Weisberg and directed by Bill Johnson.
+In February 2013, FX confirmed that the eighth episode of the series would be titled "Mutually Assured Destruction", and that it would be written by Joel Fields and Joe Weisberg, and directed by Bill Johnson.
+This was Fields' third writing credit, Weisberg's fourth writing credit, Johnson's first directing credit.

 Reception

+Viewers

-In its original American broadcast, "Mutually Assured Destruction" was seen by an estimated 1.65 million household viewers, according to Nielsen ratings.
+In its original American broadcast, "Mutually Assured Destruction" was seen by an estimated 1.65 million household viewers with a 0.6 in the 18–49 demographics.
+This means that 0.6 percent of all households with televisions watched the episode.
+This was a slight decrease in viewership from the previous episode, which was watched by 1.70 million household viewers with a 0.6 in the 18–49 demographics.